freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

 Cheat Sheet for Common DeVeny Workflows
 =======================================

-Listed here is a brief “cheat sheet” of commands for a common DeVeny workflow for quick reference.
+Listed here is a brief "cheat sheet" of commands for a common DeVeny workflow for quick reference.

 -  Set up the PypeIt Reduction File(s)